JoeIbrahim/Personal-Website/_pages/about.md

 title: Hi, I'm Joe
 subtitle: I'm a Ph.D. candidate researching the evolution of fold and thrust belts using a combination of numerical models and fieldwork.
 description: A stunning personal blog Jekyll theme with an image-focused design.
-featured_image: /images/demo/demo-portrait.jpg
+featured_image: /images/Banners/Banner1.jpg
 ---

 ![](/images/demo/demo-landscape.jpg)

+I'm a PhD candidate at the University of Sydney looking to complete in 2023.
+My research looks at the dynamic evolution of fold-thrust belts, drawing from numerical models, fieldwork and microstructure.
+Beyond my musty office on campus you're likely to run into me on a run, in a climbing gym, or at the pub (I am a geologist after all!).

 ## Education

-Currently undertaking a Doctorate of Philosophy (Science) at the University of Sydney
+* Currently undertaking a Doctorate of Philosophy (Science) at the University of Sydney

-University of Sydney BSc (Advanced) (Honours) First Class with a double major in Geology/Geophysics and Biology.
+* University of Sydney BSc (Advanced) (Honours) First Class with a double major in Geology/Geophysics and Biology.

 ## Experience